 Note: the chili can also be made in a regular pot instead of a pressure cooker.
 Increase cooking time to 2 hours, adding extra water as necessary if it reduces too far.

-- 8 Mira Sol chilis (or 2 poblanos and 4 cubanelles)
+8 Mira Sol chiles (or 2 poblanos and 4 cubanelles)

-Roast chilis directly over a gas burner set on high heat until well charred on all sides (about 10 minutes total).
+Roast chiles directly over a gas burner set on high heat until well charred on all sides (about 10 minutes total).
 Transfer to a paper bag, tightly seal the top, and let rest for 10 minutes.
-Alternatively, char the chilis under a preheated broiler until charred on all sides, about 15 minutes total.
-Peel the skins off the chilis and chop into 1/2- to 1/4-inch pieces.
+Alternatively, char the chiles under a preheated broiler until charred on all sides, about 15 minutes total.
+Peel the skins off the chiles and chop into 1/2- to 1/4-inch pieces.
 Set aside.

 Meanwhile, cover raisins with hot water in a small microwave-safe bowl Microwave on high heat for 1 minute, then let raising steep until fully softened, about 5 minutes.
 Blend soaked raisins and tomatoes with a hand blender or in a standing blender until nearly smooth.
 Set aside.

 Heat 1 tablespoon oil in pressure cooker (see note) over medium-high heat until shimmering.
 Add onions and cook, stirring occasionally softened, about 4 minutes.
 Add garlic and oregano and cook, stirring frequently until fragrant, about 1 minute.
 Add peppers, tomato mixture, chicken stock, and pork.
 Seal pressure cooker and cook at high pressure for 15 minutes.
 Release pressure.